nicolaka/docker-exercise/README.md

 ## Docker Exercise 01

 Goal: You have a simple Python 2.7 (Flask) and Mongo app that allows users to enter messages and displays the last message entered.
-There are a couple of files in this directory.
-1) app.py is the flask app 2)requirements.txt includes a list of Python packages required to run this app 3) templates directory for html templates used by app.py and 4) static directory for css files.
+There are a couple of files in this directory:
+ 	1) app.py is the flask app
+	2) requirements.txt includes a list of Python packages required to run this app
+        3) templates directory for html templates used by app.py and
+        4) static directory for css files.

 This app expects a MongoDB instance to be running in the background and listening to TCP PORT:27017.
 The app is started with "python app.py".